seL4/sel4-tutorials/tutorials/notifications/notifications.md

 ## Interrupts and IPC

-Notification objects can be used to receive signals of interrupt delivery, and can also be bound to TCBs such that signals and IPC can be received by the same thread.
-This is explained in more detail in the timer tutorial. <!--TODO link to timer tutorial -->
+Notification objects can be used to receive signals of interrupt delivery.
+This is explained in more detail in the [IRQ tutorial](https://docs.sel4.systems/Tutorials/interrupts.html).
+Notification objects can also be bound to TCBs such that a thread can wait for signals and IPC at the same time.

 ## Exercises

 These exercises guide you through a basic producer consumer set up using notifications and shared memory.
-The tutorial uses the capDL loader, and already has 2 producer processes (`producer_1.c` and `producer_2`) and 1 consumer process running (`consumer.c`).
+The tutorial uses the capDL loader, and already has 2 producer processes (`producer_1.c` and `producer_2.c`) and 1 consumer process running (`consumer.c`).
 Each has access to a number of capabilities.

 Each producer shares a buffer with the consumer, and the consumer processes data from both producers when it is available.

 When you start the tutorial, the output will look something like this:

 ```
 Booting all finished, dropped to user space
 Waiting for producer
 ```

 ### Set up shared memory

 Both producers start and block immediately, waiting for the consumer to send an IPC with the address of the shared